Updated May 16, 2023

-Let us take a basic example for using MySQL REPLACE function:
+Let us take a basic example of using MySQL REPLACE function:

 SELECT REPLACE("mysql.com", "com", "org");

-2. Correcting invalid String character within a word
+2. Correcting invalid String characters within a word

-We are replacing the word ‘Learnint’ and correcting it’s a spelling error with ‘g’ substring and removing‘t’.
+We are replacing the word ‘Learnint’, correcting a spelling error with the ‘g’ substring, and removing it.

 SELECT REPLACE("Learnint","t", "g");